Search This Blog

 In glorious weather, I rolled out of Chollerford and soon reached a decision point: head west or turn east.
 The original plan was to go to Glasgow to visit my friend Esther, making the west the obvious choice.
 But the idea of exploring the East Coast tempted me.

-Before I could commit either way, Ed tracked me down again, turning it into a short riding day.
+Before I could commit either way, Eddie tracked me down again, turning it into a short riding day.
 We pitched our tents at Bellingham, a favourite stop for Pennine Way hikers and cyclists alike.

 Castles, Coastlines, and Crossing into Scotland